ArmishMunir/FYP-Delance/README.md

 ### `run backend`
 To run the backend of our project, you need to open the terminal/command line in server folder and run the followig command:
 `nodemon index.js`
+After executing this command.
+Backend will be running on port `8080`

 ### `compile smart contract`
 - To compile the smart contract, make sure you've truffle up and running.
 - Now type the following commands:
-- truffle init & truffle compile
+- `truffle init` then `truffle compile`
 - Before running these commands, make sure Ganache is running which is a private Ethereum blockchain environment that allows to you emulate the Ethereum blockchain so that you can interact with smart contracts.

 ### `npm start`